 4. No Quality Control of Writing

 Unlike many other online writing sites, Bubblews had no quality control of submitted articles.
 If you go through some Bubblews posts, you will find a lot of spelling, grammar, punctuation, and capitalization errors.
 There are even some posts with sentence structure so awkward that I couldn't even understand the meaning.
-This of course attracted a lot of people who couldn't write very well whom you would seldom see on Hubpages.
+This, of course, attracted a lot of people who couldn't write very well whom you would seldom see on Hubpages.

 Disadvantages of Writing on Bubblews

-Writing on Bubblews also had its disadvantages which had made me think seriously of devoting more of my time to Hubpages.
+Writing on Bubblews also had its disadvantages which made me think seriously of devoting more of my time to Hubpages.
 These disadvantages were:

-1. Uncertainty of Getting Paid
+1. The Uncertainty of Getting Paid

-2. You Couldn't Really Write for Yourself
+2. You Couldn't Write for Yourself

 If I wanted to earn more than pennies on Bubblews, I had to write for the interests of my viewers and not myself.
-Posts written in my niche of teaching and learning and languages had not earned nearly as much money as my blogs on dreams, feelings, food, and restaurants.
+Posts written in my niche of teaching and learning languages had not earned nearly as much money as my blogs on dreams, feelings, food, and restaurants.

 3. Bubblews Was Not a Place for a Serious Writer.

-It was amazing to see the amount of garbage on Bubblews in the past which had out-earned some really great serious writing you see on Hubpages.
+It was amazing to see the amount of garbage on Bubblews in the past which had out-earned some great serious writing you see on Hubpages.
 Viewers on Bubblews were more interested in trending sensational news, articles about personal lives and entertainment, as well as motivational and inspirational blogs.

 © 2014 Paul Richard Kuehn